libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * Base16 is the representation of arbitrary binary data by an even number of case-insensitive hexadecimal digits ({{!RFC4648, Section 8}}).

-* "Followed by" in terms of strings denotes their concatenation, with no other characters nor space between them.

 * Backslash is the character called also Reverse Solidus, ASCII code 0x5c.

 * Zero-octet is an octet with all bits set to 0, i.e. ASCII code 0x00.

+* ID-string is a string of characters containing only (uppercase or lowercase) letters, digits, dashes and underscores and its first character is a (uppercase or lowercase) letter

 * "Note" denotes a sentence that is not normative.
 Instead, it points out some non-obvious consequences of previous statements.

 # Generic EDNS Presentation Format {#independent}